0

 Red the Ted at The Tartan Cafe, Swindon, 1982.

-Photo © Garry Stuart.
+Photo © Garry Stuart, all rights reserved.

-The next gig I photographed is now legendary amongst the scene.
-It was billed as Ivan’s 21st Birthday Party at the British Rail Staff Association Club in Swindon.
-The headline band were the infamous Meteors, who pioneered the Psychobilly genre – a fusion of rockabilly, punk, and horror-inspired themes.
-This should have been a warning to me!
-They had a hardcore of avid fans known as ‘The Wrecking Crew’ who came from all over the South of England and attended all of their gigs.
-Their specialty was to form a violent moshing pit of stripped-to-the-waist psychobillies who hammered the hell out of each other!
+The next gig I photographed is now legendary in the scene.
+It was billed as Ivan’s 21st Birthday Party at Swindon’s British Rail Staff Association Club.
+The headline band was the infamous Meteors, who pioneered the psychobilly genre — a fusion of rockabilly, punk and horror-inspired themes.
+This should have been a warning to me.
+The Meteors had a reputation not just for their wild shows but also for the equally notorious following they attracted — a hardcore of fans known as The Wrecking Crew.

 Ivan's Birthday Party/The Meteors Gig, Swindon, 1982.